 - Annual pre-tax contribution limits: $2,850 (health FSA 2022); $5,000 (dependent care 2022 if married filing jointly)

 Flexible spending accounts are also a great way to reduce your taxable income while paying for certain expenses on a tax-advantaged basis.
 Participants should give a lot of thought to their annual contributions before making any deferrals though, as these accounts are typically “use it or lose it.”
 Create a budget of expected costs to ensure you don’t over-contribute.
 FSA accounts are owned by the employer and cannot be withdrawn or accessed if you change jobs.

-Some employers may now offer a ‘rollover’ feature for participants to roll over up to $500 to a new plan year.
-Another possibility is a grace period to use additional funds before they are lost.
+Some employers may now offer a ‘rollover’ feature for participants to roll over up to $570 to a new plan year.
+Another possibility is a grace period to use additional funds.
 These options are up the employer, and can only be used for health FSAs.
 Contact your HR department to learn more about your options.

 HSA vs. FSA: Which is right for you?

-Assuming you are eligible for a HSA and your employer offers a FSA, weigh your options before making a decision.
+Assuming you are eligible for a health savings account and your employer offers a flexible spending account, weigh your options before making a decision.
 Although HSAs offer more flexibility, having a high deductible health plan is not right for everyone.
 Individuals that are younger, single, and in good health typically benefit the most from a HDHP and HSA combination.
-For families, it may make more sense to opt for a lower deductible health plan and use a health FSA for co-pays and dental expenses.
+For families, it may make more sense to opt for a lower deductible health plan and use a health FSA for copays and dental expenses.
 The dependent care FSA can also provide significant savings for those with young children.

 Flexible spending accounts and health savings accounts can be a great way to reduce your taxable income.
 With the rising costs of healthcare and increasing regulation, these benefits can be significant.
 While HSAs are the obvious choice for those with a high deductible health plan, first consider whether a HDHP is right for you.